Troubledot/troubledot.GitHub.io/_posts/手动实现一个Symbol.md

   var Generatesymbol = function Symbol(description){
     var descString = description == undefined ? undefined : String(description)
     if (this instanceof Generatesymbol) {
-      throw new typeError('Symbol is not a constructor') }
+      throw new TypeError('Symbol is not a constructor') }
     var symbol = Object.create({
       toString : function(){